 In November 2001, the Company formed a limited partnership for the purpose of raising \$300 million of capital in relation to a portfolio of CTREL's retail properties.
 The Company is the general partner in this partnership.
 A third-party investor group invested \$300 million in the partnership for a limited partnership interest with preferential rights to the distribution of income and capital.
-The partnership has an indefinite life, but can be liquidated in certain circumstances including those in which there are shortfalls in cash flows generated by the retail properties.
-Further information on the limited partnership is set out in Note 17 in the Notes to the Consolidated Financial Statements on page 103 of the Company's 2004 Annual Report.
+The partnership invested in the retail properties by way of a note and equity in an entity that holds the properties.
+The note matures in November 2006 and may be renewed.
+The partnership has an indefinite life, but can be liquidated in certain circumstances including those in which there are shortfalls in cash flows generated by the retail properties and repayment of the note.
+Further information on the limited partnership is set out in Note 17 in the Notes to the Consolidated Financial Statements on page 101 of the Company's 2005 Annual Report.